 Clearly, Cary restaurants are next level!

-This list will be constantly growing as I try more and more delicious spots.
+This list will constantly grow as I try more delicious spots.
 Did I miss your favorite?
-Be sure to leave a comment letting me know so that I can go try it out!
+Be sure to leave a comment letting me know so I can try it out!